Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Girallon.md

   - Girallon
 ---
 # [[5.
 Mechanics\Bestiary\Monstrosity\Girallon.md|Girallon]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-139*
+139, Volo's Guide to Monsters p.
+152*

 A girallon looks like an oversized, four-armed ape with grayish-tan skin and white fur.
 Its vicious fangs and claws reveal it to be a monstrous predator.